A Georgia Guide For Preventing Dog Bite Injuries

 - Back away slowly out of sight of the dog once the dog has lost interest.

 - Use any items you have on your person to keep the dog away from you.

-- If a dog knocks you to the ground, curl into a ball with your hands over your ears and remain as motionless as possible.
+- Should a dog knock you to the floor or ground, curl to a ball position and put your hands up covering your face and ears and try to stay as motionless as you can.

-The experienced Atlanta dog bite lawyers at Millar & Mixon, LLC can help you recover money if you have been bitten, attacked or mauled by a vicious dog.
-The dog owner’s insurance company will try to get you to settle quickly and for a low-dollar amount.
-Your own health insurer or workers’ compensation carrier may try to take more of your verdict or settlement than they are entitled to receive as reimbursement.
-However, at Millar & Mixon, LLC, our dog bite attorneys will be at your side, making sure to protect your rights and interests.
+The experienced Atlanta dog bite lawyers at Millar Law Firm can help you recover money if you have been mauled by a vicious dog.
+An owner’s insurance adjuster may try to get you to settle before the full extent of your injuries and any scars or psychological damage are known, for a low-dollar amount – so, be careful.
+In Georgia, you have up to two years to file suit, and you may have even longer to resolve your case if suit is filed to properly preserve your rights, or in the case of children, who have until two years past their 18th birthday to file a lawsuit.
+Additionally, following a settlement or verdict, your own health insurer or workers’ compensation carrier may try to take part of your verdict or settlement — sometimes more than they are entitled to receive as reimbursement.
+However, our attorneys and investigators will be at your side, making sure to protect your rights and interests.

 We may be able to help you recover money for your medical bills, including past and future surgery, for emotional injury – because being attacked by a vicious dog can be especially traumatic – and for future scarring and nerve damage.
 We have reached numerous six-figure ($100,000-plus) settlements in serious dog bite cases.